< up >

 I want my linter to run only once per file save.
 Those events need to be squashed in a way that each save triggers its own command run.

-Debounce pattern from the book Cloud Native Go to the rescue!
+We can make use of the debounce pattern, as described in the book Cloud Native Go.
 Frequent events get limit within a specified time frame into a single one as shown in the following diagram.

-This concept is used within the event loop of on like this, leaving out all unrelated lines:
+This concept is implemented in the event loop of on as shown here:

 // create new thread-safe map